 We are proud to have achieved the School Games Bronze Award in recognition of our achievements and excellence in PE and school sport.
 In 2019, our year 5/6 Quad Kids team took part in the Wiltshire School Games.

-Below you can find a review of the Sports Premium Fund for 2018/19 alongside our current Action Plan.
+Below you can find a review of the Sports Premium Fund for 2020/21 alongside our current Action Plan for 2021/22.

 Catch-Up Premium is a one-off funding provided to our school to support our children to catch up for lost learning.
 The money will be spent to ensure that our children will be able to close gaps in their learning so they can meet the curriculum expectations for the next academic year.

 Below you can find our Catch-Up Premium Plan for 2020-21.
-This plan will be reviewed three times/year to ensure that we are responding to the specific needs of our school.
+This plan has been reviewed as part of our Pupil Premium Statement.